BramGiesen/CSD2_BramGiesen/Irregular_Beat_Generator/README.md

 The Irregular Beat Generator is a command line program that generates beats in odd timesignatures.

+The programm is written in python 3 and uses the external library: simpleaudio

 Open the userInput.py file to start the program.

 The program has a few options: